 Membership, once attained, is renewable annually provided equirements are met.

 The purpose of the IHSAA is to encourage and direct wholesome amateur athletics in the high schools of Indiana.
 In keeping with this mission, the Association:

-- Regulates, supervises and administers interschool athletic activities among its member high schools as an integral part of the secondary education program.
-A tournament series is sanctioned in 20 sports, 10 for girls and 10 for boys.
+• Regulates, supervises and administers interschool athletic activities among its member high schools as an integral part of the secondary education program.
+A tournament series is sanctioned in 21 sports, 10 for girls, 10 for boys and one co-ed (unified track and field).
 This school year, more than 160,000 students will compete in IHSAA-sanctioned tournaments.

-The Executive Committee meets monthly and is responsible for organizing and directing state tournaments and meets, interpreting the Association's By-Laws, determining penalties for rules violations, and establishing the Association's state office and employing a commissioner and staff to administer the Association.
+The same 19 members of the Board also comprise the IHSAA Executive Committee.
+The Committee meets monthly and is responsible for organizing and directing state tournaments and meets, interpreting the Association's By-Laws, determining penalties for rules violations, establishing the Association's state office and employing a commissioner and staff to administer the daily functions of the Association.